Enverodie/React-Native-learning/notes_meet2.md

 It must then be imported into App.js or equivalent parent script using import NameOfMainClassorFunction from './NameOfScript'

+According to Zach, REACT =/= REACT NATIVE.
+You CANNOT convert a react project to react native, as they are programmed entirely differently.
+React is learned first because it helps users understand how to write HTML style script without it actually being HTML.

 Other notes:
 npm is a package manager for javascript, just like pip is a package manager for Python.